Vivix/ponyselect/README.md

 > item,weight

 item is anything except a , (might hit other sensitive characters in certain languages) weight is 0-6, which rank how wanted the item is.
 6 being never chosen, and 0 always chosen when picked.
-The selector will 'roll a dice' against the weight of its selected line, and if it rolls under the number, will display the item and ask wether or not to reroll.
+The selector will 'roll a dice' against the weight of its selected line, and if it rolls over the number, will display the item and ask wether or not to reroll.